lelylan/lelylan/README.md

 * [Install Redis](http://redis.io/download)

-## Installation

-### Development
+## Development

 Lelylan is composed by different microservices.
-Follow the installation guidelines for each of them.
+Follow the installation guidelines for each of them to setup the platform in development.

 | Microservice  | Description |
 | ------------- | ------------- |